A-Z TOPICS OF COMMON ILLNESSES/CONDITIONS

 - A piece of fruit, you can make fruit such as oranges more appealing and easier to eat by cutting into wedges

-- An assortment of nuts and dried fruit, low fat cheese chunks, vegetable sticks e.g. carrot, celery and cucumber
+- An assortment of dried fruit, low fat cheese chunks, vegetable sticks e.g. carrot, celery and cucumber

 - Popcorn (butter and salt free) makes a great substitute for a bag of chips.